-The Center for Counseling and Student Development (CCSD) is a university-based department, which is responsible for providing comprehensive psychological services to full-time undergraduate and graduate students (not including Law School students).
+The Center for Counseling and Student Development is a university-based department, which is responsible for providing comprehensive psychological services to full-time undergraduate, graduate, and Law School students.
 Services offered include individual, couple, and group psychotherapy, crisis intervention, consultation, psycho-educational programming and clinical assessments.
-In addition, the CCSD provides consultation and referral services to part-time students, faculty, staff and administrators.
-The CCSD staff consists of a licensed clinical nurse specialist, a licensed social worker, three licensed psychologists, two post-doctoral fellows and a secretary.
-The clinical staff's orientations and interests are quite varied with an inclination towards developmental, relational and psychodynamic perspectives.
-A consulting psychiatrist meets with the staff for case conference on a weekly basis.
-The CCSD has a positive reputation on campus and is highly used by students.
+In addition, the Center provides consultation and referral services to faculty, staff, and administrators.
+Other than interns, the Center staff consists of 3 licensed psychologists, 1 licensed clinical social worker, 2 post-doctorate fellows, and 1 secretary.
+The clinical staff's orientations and interests are quite varied.
+Our consulting psychiatrist meets with the staff for case conference on a weekly basis.
+The Center has a positive reputation on campus and is highly used by students.

-The CCSD is one of five training sites affiliated with the Massachusetts School of Professional Psychology's (MSPP) Internship Consortium in Clinical Psychology.
+The Center is one of multiple training sites affiliated with the William James College (WJC) Internship Consortium in Clinical Psychology.
 This consortium has approval from the American Psychological Association.
 The pre-doctoral internship in clinical psychology is based on a competency model of training in the areas of relationship, assessment, intervention, supervision and management, consultation and education, research and evaluation, ethics and professional identity, and cultural competence/diversity.
-Interns spend 27 hours per week at the CCSD for two years.
+Interns spend 27 hours per week at the Center for 2 academic years.
 A total of 2,000 internship hours (in no more than 24 months) is required.
-All applicants must currently be MSPP students who have received approval via the MSPP Internship Readiness Committee of their readiness for internship level training.
-The application process is outlined at mspp.edu/academics/field-placement/internship-consortium.asp.
-There is a $8,500.00 stipend attached to this position.
-Students interested in the CCSD should contact Jim Azar, Ph.D., Director, Center for Counseling and Student Development, One Old Ferry Road, Bristol, RI 02809 or call (401) 254-3124.
+All applicants must currently be WJC students who have received approval via the WJC Internship Readiness Committee of their readiness for internship level training.
+There is a $10,000.00 stipend attached to this position.
+Students interested in the Center should contact Christopher Bailey, Ph.D., Associate Director, Center for Counseling and Student Development, One Old Ferry Road, Bristol, RI 02809 or call 401-254-3124.